Blog

 Loan Type

 When applying for a car loan, you can opt for a fixed or variable interest.
-As mentioned, a fixed-rate car loan means you pay the same monthly interest, regardless of the RBA’s cash rate.
-On the other hand, a variable rate loan fluctuates with the cash rate.
-Therefore, your monthly interest repayments will also rise when the RBA increases the cash rate.
+As mentioned, a fixed-rate car loan means you pay the same monthly interest, regardless of the RBA’s Cash Rate.
+On the other hand, a variable rate loan fluctuates with the Cash Rate.
+Therefore, your monthly interest repayments will also rise when the RBA increases the Cash Rate.

 Variable rate car loans mean you could pay less interest when rates go down.
 However, fixed-rate loans protect you when rates go up.